FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Experiments

-We compare \textit{FairICP} with three state-of-the-art baselines encouraging equalized odds with the predictor $f$ implemented as a neural network (the results for linear regression/classification is reported in Appendix~\ref{app:result_realdata_linear}): \textit{FDL} \citep{romano2020achieving}, \textit{HGR} \citep{mary2019fairness} and \textit{Exponentiated-gradient reduction} \citep{agarwal2018reductions} (referred to as "Reduction").
+\paragraph{Results} We compare \textit{FairICP} with four state-of-the-art baselines encouraging equalized odds with the predictor $f$ implemented as a neural network (the results for linear regression/classification is reported in Appendix~\ref{app:result_realdata_linear}): \textit{FDL} \citep{romano2020achieving}, \textit{HGR} \citep{mary2019fairness}, \textit{GerryFair} \citep{pmlr-v80-kearns18a} and \textit{Exponentiated-gradient reduction} \citep{agarwal2018reductions} (referred to as \textit{``Reduction"}).
 These baselines are originally designed for different tasks.
-Among them, \textit{Reduction} is designed for binary classification with categorical sensitive attributes, \textit{FDL} is advocated for its ability to work with continuous sensitive attributes, and \textit{HGR} handles both continuous and categorical sensitive attributes, but how to generalize it to handle multiple sensitive attributes has not been discussed by the authors \footnote{In \citealt{mary2019fairness}, since their method can't be directly adapted to multiple sensitive attributes, we compute the mean of the HGR coefficients of each attribute as a penalty.}.
+Among them, \textit{Reduction} is designed for binary classification with categorical sensitive attributes (\textit{Adult/COMPAS}), and \textit{GerryFair} adopts a linear threshold method to binarize sensitive attributes for classification (\textit{ACSIncome/Adult/COMPAS}) and targets equal TPR or FPR as an approximation of equalized odds. \textit{HGR} handles both continuous and categorical sensitive attributes for both regression and classification, but how to efficiently generalize it to handle multiple sensitive attributes has not been discussed by the authors \footnote{In \citealt{mary2019fairness}, since their method can't be directly adapted to multiple sensitive attributes, we compute the mean of the HGR coefficients of each attribute as a penalty.}.
+We implement \textit{FDL} with conditional density of $A|Y$ estimated by MAF \citep{papamakarios2017masked} in the continuous case (\textit{Crimes}); for the classification with mixed-type sensitive attributes (\textit{ACSIncome}), it's not straightforward to estimate $A|Y$, so we only consider FDL in the categorical case (\textit{Adult/COMPAS}) where we calculate the frequencies of each class as an estimation of $A|Y$.
+For our proposed method FairICP, we estimate $Y|A$ with MAF as the same as in FDL in the continuous case, and use a two-layer neural network classifier in the classification (\textit{ACSIncome/Adult/COMPAS}).

+In Table~\ref{tab:exp_table}, we compare FairICP to the baseline methods in terms of predictive performance (MSE for regression and misclassification rate for classification) with model-specific fairness trade-off parameters tuned to yield similar levels of KPC.
+We find that FairICP achieves the best performance across most tasks, offering lower or similar fairness loss (as measured by KPC or empirical power using estimated density) while also attaining lower prediction loss than the other fairness-aware learning baselines.
+Although the unfair vanilla baseline achieves the highest prediction accuracy, its equalized-odds violations are several times worse than FairICP’s.
+Finally, FairICP’s computational cost is on par with FDL and only slightly higher than HGR (see Appendix~\ref{app:result_realdata_time} for running time).